54321: Production

-Director Ragavendra Prasad relates that the concept came to him while working with Karthik Subbaraj in Pizza, and was inspired by the 2006 American-Mexican-French drama Babel.
-The title 54321 developed from the plot revolving around 5 people, their 4 lifestyles, the 3 murders within the plot-line, the 2-hour film length, and the 1 revenge within the tale.
+Director Ragavendra Prasad revealed that the concept of 54321 came to him while working as an assistant director under Karthik Subbaraj in Pizza, and was inspired by the 2006 American-Mexican-French drama Babel.
+The title 54321 developed from the plot revolving around 5 people, their 4 lifestyles, the 3 murders within the plotline, the 2-hour film length, and the 1 revenge within the tale.
+Ragavendra Prasad said most of the film is set in real time.
 During July 2015, the filming was reported as then being in progress.
-Joshua Sridhar composed the film's music.

 Music

 The music was composed by Joshua Sridhar.
+It was released under the label TrendMusic.